Requesting a payment arrangement

 You will receive 1–3 reminders before your overdue taxes are sent to the enforcement authorities for recovery.

-The number of reminders depends on whether you have other unpaid taxes and whether you have filed your tax returns correctly and on time.
+The number of reminders depends on whether you have any other unpaid taxes.
 If your taxes are being sent to recovery by enforcement, you will be notified of it in advance on the final reminder.

 How do I ask for a payment arrangement?